 - Fight overfitting.
 An overfitted model fails to differentiate signals from noise and describes the latter rather than real dependencies among the variables.
 You wouldn’t be satisfied if your algorithms returned super-accurate predictions while they were training on historical data but failed to work properly on new incoming data.
 Data scientists will find the ways to ensure the network’s stellar performance on new data.

 - Remove unusual or erroneous observations from your data, thus turning it into high-quality data sets.

 So, how to relieve inventory optimization headache most effectively

-Out of three pills we described, we recommend you to take the last one – with deep learning flavor.
+Out of three pills we described – simple math, statistics and machine or namely deep learning, we recommend you to take the last one – with deep learning flavor.
 Our data scientists consider this method the most effective for solving inventory optimization tasks.
 This approach ensures the most accurate and reliable predictions, thanks to analyzing diverse data, capturing complex non-linear dependencies and calculating inventory directly.
 Besides, it’s applicable to both raw materials and finished goods inventory.

 Bringing data science on board is promising, yet difficult.
 We’ll solve all the challenges and let you enjoy the advantages that data science offers.